MEET LISA VINCENT, AN EATING DISORDER & TRAUMA THERAPIST

 Therapy with me……

-Is not stuffy or boring; it is real, engaging, and nonjudgmental
+Is real, engaging, and nonjudgmental

 Is safe, approachable, and supportive to give you the space to be your true self